mosa/MOSA-Project/Source/Docs/baremetal.rst

 BareMetal Experiment
 ####################

-**BareMetal** is an experimental Operating System with the design goal of utlitizing a single set of single source code across the multiple platforms for all the high-level functions of the kernel.
+**BareMetal** is an experimental Operating System with the design goal of utlitizing a single source code tree that supports multiple platforms (x86, x64, Arm) for all the high-level functions of the kernel.

 Platform specific low-level functions are incorporated using ``method plugs``, which act similar to a method override.